 The senior management team meet at least twice monthly to consider new risks and opportunities presented to the Group, making recommendations to the Board and/or Audit Committee as appropriate.

-Norman Broadbent’s Board currently comprises three Non-executive Directors and two Executive Directors.
+Norman Broadbent’s Board currently comprises three Non-Executive Directors and two Executive Directors.

 All the Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and will continue to seek re-election at least once every three years.

-The Board is responsible to the shareholders for the proper management of the Group and meets at least 10 times a year to set the overall direction and strategy of the Group, to review operational and financial performance and to advise on management appointments.
+The Board is responsible to the shareholders for the proper management of the Group and meets at least six times a year to set the overall direction and strategy of the Group, to review operational and financial performance and to advise on management appointments.
 All key operational and investment decisions are subject to Board approval.

 The Board regularly reviews the composition of the Board to ensure that it has the necessary breadth and depth of skills to support the ongoing development of the Group.